 Flight Attendant Schedule

-I’d say the average international flight attendant gets 5 layovers per month plus 1 or 2 turnarounds.
+I’d say the average international flight attendant gets 5 layovers per month plus 1 or 2 turnarounds on their Cabin Crew roster.
 It doesn’t sound like we work a lot, but we work just as many hours as someone who works in an office, it’s just we work longer hours on certain days so it may look like we have more time off.